 The Research Lead determines when the algorithm is sufficiently developed for Gate 2 review, using PRG-3 and CL-3 as guides.
-At this point, the Research Lead directs the development team to proceed to step 3 "Project Proposal".
+Research Scientists may assist in this determination.

 Each stakeholder who performed activities during step 2 is encouraged to document an assessment of the experience in a personal record.
 This assessment should include: what was good, what was bad, what worked, what did not work, what can be improved, how it can be improved.

-The Research Lead should remind the stakeholders to do this.
 At the conclusion of Development (step 11), the Development Lead will collect the final edited personal stakeholder records and incorporate them into a Development Project Report (DPR).